The Nest

 The Perks Of Buying An Apartment In A Mixed-Use Building

-Mixed-use buildings are hot on the real estate market in New York City, and it’s easy to see why, too.
-These perks below make it an excellent buy for the right person.
+Mixed-use buildings are hot on the real estate market in New York City, and it’s easy to see why.
+Their perks make them excellent buys for the right person.

-• Businesses aren’t likely to be there at night, so that you might get more privacy.
-These buildings are also less prone to noiseBuying an Apartment in a Mixed Use Building complaints at night because of that little fact.
+• Businesses aren’t likely to be there at night so that you might get more privacy.
+Because of that, these buildings are also less prone to noiseBuying an Apartment in a Mixed Use Building complaints at night.

 • Since businesses are pretty on top of things, they act as a good “neighborhood watch.”
 This can prevent the wrong crowd from moving in.
 Besides, who doesn’t like having a lot of professionals nearby?

-• Getting funding from FHA loans and Fannie Mae is possible if you want a mixed-use building in NYC.
+• Funding from FHA loans and Fannie Mae is possible for a mixed-use building in NYC.
 However, the details can be pretty hard to get a grip on.
 At least 51 percent of the property will have to be residential for you to get an apartment via a loan.

-• You can write off a large portion of your apartment in taxes, and this is because it can be placed as a legitimate office space.
+• You can write off a large portion of your apartment in taxes because it can be used as legitimate office space.

 The Pitfalls Of Buying An Apartment In A Mixed-Use Building